×

 Want to integrate AI into every stage of your funnel?
 Sign up for our free AI Acceleration Newsletter for weekly strategies.

-Break down your customer journey into its major stages: Awareness, Consideration, Purchase, and Retention.
-For each stage, outline the key actions that lead prospects forward:
+Break your customer journey into its major stages and outline the key actions that move prospects forward:

-• Awareness: Track metrics like ad impressions, unique visitors, and click-through rates (CTR), aiming for 1–3%.
+• Awareness: Track ad impressions, unique visitors, and click-through rates (CTR), aiming for 1–3%.

-• Consideration: Monitor product page views, time spent on the site, email sign-ups, and add-to-cart actions, targeting a 5–10% add-to-cart rate.
+• Consideration: Monitor product page views, time on site, email sign-ups, and add-to-cart actions, targeting a 5–10% add-to-cart rate.

 • Purchase: Measure checkout initiation, cart-to-order conversion rates (typically 30–60%), and average order value.

-• Retention: Focus on repeat purchase rates, customer lifetime value, and churn, with many direct-to-consumer brands aiming for 25–40% of customers returning within 6–12 months.
+• Retention: Focus on repeat purchase rates, customer lifetime value, and churn.
+Many direct-to-consumer brands aim for 25–40% of customers returning within 6–12 months.

-Use Google Analytics 4 to track events like view_item, add_to_cart, begin_checkout, and purchase across web and mobile platforms.
-Integrate your CRM or marketing tools – such as HubSpot or Klaviyo – to link email and SMS interactions to specific funnel stages and monitor how leads convert into paying customers.
-If you sell through multiple channels (e.g., your website and marketplaces), map and measure each path separately.
+Use Google Analytics 4 to track events like view_item, add_to_cart, begin_checkout, and purchase across web and mobile.
+Integrate your CRM or marketing tools—such as HubSpot or Klaviyo—to link email and SMS interactions to specific funnel stages and monitor how leads convert into paying customers.
+If you sell through multiple channels (your website and marketplaces), map and measure each path separately.

-To visualize this, create a funnel diagram using tools of your choice.
-Include drop-off rates at each stage.
-This diagram will help you decide where AI can make the biggest impact, whether it’s chatbots on product pages, recommendation engines on cart pages, or predictive scoring in email flows.
+Create a funnel diagram that includes drop-off rates at each stage.
+This diagram tells you where AI makes the biggest impact—whether chatbots on product pages, recommendation engines on cart pages, or predictive scoring in email flows.
 At M Studio / M Accelerator, our GTM Engineering and Elite Founders programs work directly with founders to map funnels and integrate AI-powered systems effectively.

-With your funnel map in hand, focus on identifying where prospects drop off.
-Common issues include high traffic but low engagement, a strong add-to-cart rate paired with low checkout completion, or solid first-purchase conversions but weak repeat purchases.
 For example, high click-through rates from social ads might be undermined by low time on site or high bounce rates, signaling problems with targeting or landing pages.
-Similarly, strong product page engagement that falters at checkout could point to issues like unexpected shipping fees, limited payment options, or poor mobile usability.
+Strong product page engagement that falters at checkout could point to unexpected shipping fees, limited payment options, or poor mobile usability.

-Use quantitative tools like funnel reports in Google Analytics alongside qualitative tools like session replays and heatmaps to pinpoint problem areas.
-On-page or post-purchase surveys can also provide valuable feedback.
-For instance, mobile users in the U.S. might abandon their carts at the shipping stage if convenient payment options like Apple Pay or Shop Pay aren’t available.
+Use funnel reports in Google Analytics alongside qualitative tools like session replays and heatmaps to pinpoint problem areas.
+On-page or post-purchase surveys add valuable feedback.
+For instance, mobile users in the U.S. often abandon their carts at the shipping stage when convenient payment options like Apple Pay or Shop Pay aren’t available.

 • Awareness: CTR, cost per click, and cost per thousand impressions.